D2-mods/D2-Mira/d2-mira/readme.txt

 ==================================================
 VERSION HISTORY
 ==================================================
+v4.2
+- IWD2: fixed quick icons for ammo (was using wrong icons).

 v4.1
 - Changes for BG2:
 	- Golden Pantaloons added to Watcher's Keep if you didn't get it from the starting dungeon.